Algo-Voyager/smartroute-food-rl/README.md

 - OpenAI Gym-compatible simulation environment
 - PPO implementation for driver assignment and routing
 - Baseline heuristics for comparison
 - Comprehensive evaluation metrics and visualizations
+- Automatic checkpoint saving and ability to pause/resume training